Steps India Is Taking to Ensure the Safety of Women | Explained

 12. The Prohibition of Trafficking of Persons Act, 2018: Addresses trafficking in persons, including women and children, for various forms of exploitation, such as forced labor, sexual exploitation, and organ trafficking.

-13. The Equal Remuneration Act, 1976: Ensures equal pay for equal work for men and women, prohibiting discrimination based on gender in matters of wages and employment.
+13. The Equal Remuneration Act, 1976: Ensures equal pay for equal work for men and women, prohibiting discrimination on the basis of gender in matters of wages and employment.

 14. The National Commission for Women Act, 1990: Establishes the National Commission for Women (NCW) to safeguard and promote the rights and interests of women, including investigating complaints of gender-based discrimination and violence.